 Thermal Bridging is the ability of external cold transfer to internal walls which can result in cold spots and damp.
 A thermal bridge/cold bridge is created when materials that are poor thermal insulators come into contact which allows heat to flow through the path created.

 We achieve exceptionally well insulated garden rooms by using SIPs, which are structurally insulated panels.
-SIPs out-perform other building methods in virtually every thermal and structural category because the insulation is a component of the construction of the garden room, rather than added on after the structure is build.
+SIPs out-perform other building methods in virtually every thermal and structural category, because the insulation is a component of the construction of the garden room, rather than added on after the structure is build.

-As a consequence, they have exceptional thermal performance and u-values (drastically reducing your heating and energy bills), making SIPs a truly environmentally friendly option.
-To illustrate the thermal performance of a Hawksbeck Garden Room, the below table demonstrates the thermal performance of a Hawksbeck build.
+As a consequence, SIPs have exceptional thermal performance and u-values (drastically reducing your heating and energy bills), making a Hawksbeck insulated garden room a truly environmentally friendly option.
+To illustrate the thermal performance of our super insulated garden rooms, the below table demonstrates the thermal performance of a Hawksbeck garden room.

 The numbers are U-values, the lower the U-value the more slowly heat is able to transmit through it and so the better it performs as an insulator.
 Simply put, the lower the U-value the better insulated the garden room is!

 Target is set by Building Regulations in England for extensions.
 These values form part of the building regulations application.